In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#0.

-Write a program which receives a positive number n and prints on the console a rectangle made out of N x N asterisks.
+Write a program that receives a positive number n and prints on the console a rectangle made out of N x N asterisks.

 The task is similar to the previous one: